 The paperbacks concentrate on one aspect, either a railway story or a technical story.

-Of course the level of detail is less in the small books but they still have a little engineering!
+Of course the level of detail is less in the small books but they still mix stories with science & engineering.

 A Bit of Energy.
 A technical story book.